blenderfarm/core/README.md

 This is alpha software, and backwards compatibility is *not* expected at this point.
 Do not use this in any production system (obviously).

+# Usage

+Run `bf.py`.
+If you start a server, databases will be created in the directory you're currently in.

+To start a blenderfarm server, run `bf.py server`.
+If you're stuck, use `bf.py help`.

 # Terminology

 #### Server